mendix/docs/content/refguide/native-template.md

 ## 3 Versioning

 A Native Template is versioned using [semantic versioning](https://semver.org/).
-A Native Template version is closely related to the Mendix Studio Pro version of the project that is being build.
+A Native Template version is closely related to the Mendix Studio Pro version of the project that is being built.
 Not using a matching version will lead to unexpected behavior.

 To determine which version of the Native Template you should use, do the following: